 Why might this be relevant?

-Partially relevant as it focuses on last mile broadband for rural areas, but does not directly address the comparison between superfast to gigabit and sub-superfast to gigabit.
+Partially answers the question by discussing last-mile broadband for rural UK, but does not specifically address the comparison between superfast to gigabit and sub-superfast to gigabit.

 Investment in innovation and research in Information and Communications Technology (ICT) is essential in order to foster social and economic inclusion, better public services, and improvements in the quality of life for ...